NuGet/Home/proposed/2021/NuGetConsumePDBInPackageReference.md

 ### Solution - Technical details

 #### Package reference:
 For example, one project has a package reference of PackageA.
-Supppose in folder ./PackageA/1.0.0/lib/netstandard2.0, there are PackageA.pdb, PackageA.xml file besides PackageA.dll.
+Suppose in folder ./PackageA/1.0.0/lib/netstandard2.0, there are PackageA.pdb, PackageA.xml file besides PackageA.dll.
 Currently, the targets section in assets file is:

 ```json